LordOlumide/flutter_3d_carousel/README.md

 <img src="assets/gifs/recording_1.gif" width="350" alt="Screen recording of the animation">

+## Features to add:
+- Support for anticlockwise rotation

+## Bugs to fix:
+- The widgets in the carousel shift from foreground to background at 90 and 270 degrees.
+However, due to the perspective added by `Matrix4.identity().setEntry(3, 2, 0.001)`, the widgets in the carousel "appear" to shift from foreground to background at about 83 degrees and about 276 degrees

 ## Contributing
 Contributions from anyone are welcome.
 To contribute to the project, please follow these steps:
 - Fork the repository.